 Every homeowner’s requirement is different.
 Your generator will be sized based on the electrical load it will be carrying.
 The size of your house does not matter unless we are sizing for a whole house transfer, nor does the size of the electrical service feeding your home.
 It all comes down to what you want to run during an outage.
 The only real answer is to have Home Power Systems provide a complimentary site survey to recommend a proper solution to fit your specific requirements.

 The air-cooled generators are all about 66db at 20 feet.
-What does this mean?
-It means you can have a regular conversation between two people standing next to a running air-cooled generator.
 Remember, Generac has been manufacturing generators for 60 years; they are designed for residential neighborhoods.

 Selected noises with decibel levels and maximum daily exposure to avoid the risk of noise-related hearing loss.
 At less than 85 decibels, sounds aren't considered a risk.